 A5: ............ specify the number of containers

-2) The overview below shows Sphere's breakdown of the minimum water requirements (per person) for the three main purposes - drinking, cooking and personal hygiene.
-Read more details in Sphere's Water supply standard 1: Access and water quantity.
+2) Read Sphere's Water supply standard 1: Access and water quantity for a detailed breakdown of the minimum water requirements (per person) for the three main purposes - drinking, cooking and personal hygiene.

 3) Ensure that the data collectors count all people who currently live in the household, including people who are not regular household members, such as internally displaced persons.

 4) Ensure that the data collectors are familiar with the main types of water containers the respondents use and know their volume (number of liters).